Providence Insurance Coverage for Rehab and Detox

-- Day treatment
+- Information on treatment plans

 Types of Providence Health Plans

 Providence offers several healthcare plans in Washington and Oregon, and there are differences in each state.
-In Washington, for example, 2 different classifications of plans are available for individuals and families: Columbia plans and Providence Cascade plans.2 While the specifics of each plan are a bit beyond the scope of this piece, we can provide some basic information.
+In Washington, for example, 2 different classifications of plans are available for individuals and families: Columbia plans and Providence Cascade plans.2

 There are 3 different levels to choose from: